jordanpapaditsas/odin-recipes/README.md

 # odin-recipes
-Little project showcasing a Website with famous food recipes in Greece.
+Little project showcasing a website with some of the famous food recipes in Greece.